mariofischer/cwcrop/README.md

 - A div-structure where the image is present two times as background image
 - Width and Height are set once
 - Here a form is prepared to capture the resulting rectangle dimensions (x,y and w,h)
-- The method ch.doCrop() triggers the onCrop event, which writes the dimensions to the form fields
+- The method ch.doCrop() triggers the onCrop event, which writes the dimensions to the form fields and submits it

 	#JS